sirisha482/ToyRobotSimulator/README.md

 ## To Install and manage locally on your machine

 To Run from the Command line

 mvn clean install

-This generates jar in the target folder now Run below command to execute
+This generates jar in the target folder

+Now Run below command to execute

 java -jar CustomerDataApi-0.0.1-SNAPSHOT.jar